bluebird75/luaunit/doc/index.rst

 All equality assertions functions take two arguments, in the order *actual value* then *expected value*.
 Some people are more familiar with the order *expected value* then *actual value*.
-It is possible to configure LuaUnit to use the opposite order for all equality assertions, by setting up a global
+It is possible to configure LuaUnit to use the opposite order for all equality assertions, by setting up a module
 variable:

 .. code-block:: lua

-    ORDER_ACTUAL_EXPECTED=false
+    luaunit.ORDER_ACTUAL_EXPECTED=false

 The order only matters for the message that is displayed in case of failures.
 It does not influence the test itself.